msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 = Is this plugin compatible with the new WooCommerce High-Performance Order Storage? =

 Yes.
+This plugin is fully compatible with HPOS since December 2022.

-= Is this plugin compatible with the new WooCommerce block-based Cart and Checkout? =
+= Is this plugin compatible with the WooCommerce Cart and Checkout Blocks? =

 Yes.
+This plugin is compatible with HPOS since August 2020.

 = I need technical support.
 Who should I contact, ifthenpay or Webdados? =